General Facts and Figures

 Later Career

-Félix starred in many films revolving around the Mexican Revolution in the 50s.
-Prominent among these are Canasta de cuentos mexicanos, La Escondida and Café Colón.
-She starred alongside Dolores del Río (her rumored rival) in the lead in the historical drama La Cucaracha (translated: The Soldiers of Pancho Villa) in 1959 and won a Menorah Award for it.
+Félix starred in many films revolving around the Mexican Revolution in the 1950s.
+Prominent among these are Canasta de cuentos mexicanos, La Escondida, and Café Colón.
+She starred alongside Dolores del Ro (her rumored rival) in the lead role in the historical drama La Cucaracha (translated: The Soldiers of Pancho Villa) in 1959 and won a Menorah Award for it.

 As the 60s approached, her appearances declined.
 Historical TV drama La Constitución (1971) was her last professional acting job.
 After two failed attempts to rejoin films, Félix never acted in the movies again.